vutung3196/vutung3196/README.md

 - 👨‍🎓: My name is Tung Vu and I'm a computer science student, software engineer, son and a friend.
 - 📖 I’m currently working on backend development.
-- 🌱 I’m currently learning machine learning and computer vision.
+- 🌱 I’m currently learning distributed system design.
 - 👯 I’m looking to collaborate on motion planning and robotics side projects
-- 🤔 I’m looking for help with C++
+- 🤔 I’m looking for help with Go
 - 💬 Ask me about backend software development
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/tung-vu-a2064866/)
 - 😄 Pronouns: he / him